awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-kpl-consumer-deaggregation.md

 The first operation uses the default value `0` \(zero\) for `startingHashKey` and the default value `2^128 -1` for `endingHashKey`\.

-Each of these operations de\-aggregates the given list of Kinesis Streams records into a list of KPL user records\.
+Each of these operations de\-aggregates the given list of Kinesis Data Streams records into a list of KPL user records\.
 Any KPL user records whose explicit hash key or partition key falls outside the range of the `startingHashKey` \(inclusive\) and the `endingHashKey` \(inclusive\) are discarded from the returned list of records\.